+Do you trade stocks or currencies?
 Then here are four of the most popular strategies that traders use.

 Each strategy works in a different way, so it’s important to do some research to work out which one provides the kind of results you’re looking for.

 Day trading is one of the best-known styles of active trading.
 As you might expect, day trading involves buying and selling shares within the same day, and no shares are held overnight.
-Day trading involves a good knowledge of the market and current trends.

 Day trading was traditionally the stronghold of professional traders, given the amount of short-term trading done each day.
 However online share trading has made it easier and more affordable for regular investors to get involved too.

 To determine a trend, the investor must look for successive higher highs or lower highs.
-Doing this correctly will allow the investor to ride trends up and down, getting involved usually after a trend has established itself.
+Doing this correctly will allow the them to ride trends up and down, getting involved usually after a trend has established itself.

 Once the trend breaks, the investor will usually sell.
 Bear in mind this can be a tricky strategy when the market is volatile.

 When a trend breaks, there is usually some price instability.
 Swing traders use that instability to buy or sell.
 To make swing trading successful, the market needs to move up or down – a sideways market makes swing trading tricky.

-Following trends and swing trading involves technical analysis (analysing price movement of a stock to try to predict price movement in the future.
+Following trends and swing trading involves technical analysis, analyzing price movement of a stock to try to predict price movement in the future.

 Scalping is a short-term active trading strategy that involves buying at the bid price and selling at the ask price, and taking advantage of price gaps in the spread.

-Investors who use scalping strategies generally won’t trade in large volumes or large moves, but instead will rely on taking advantage of small moves more often.
+Traders who use scalping strategies generally won’t trade in large volumes or large moves, but instead will rely on taking advantage of small moves more often.